What Is Meant by Behaviours That Challenge?

 Sensory Overload

-Sensory overload may be a trigger for behaviours that challenge in individuals who experience difficulties processing sensory information.
+Sensory overload may be a trigger for behaviours that challenge in people who experience difficulties processing sensory information.
 When the sensory system becomes overwhelmed, it can lead to a state of heightened stress, anxiety, or discomfort, which may result in the display of challenging behaviours as a response.

 Changes in Routine or Environment

-When individuals face changes in routine, they may exhibit resistance, non-compliance, or refusal to engage in the new activities or follow the revised schedule.
+When people face changes in routine, they may exhibit resistance, non-compliance, or refusal to engage in the new activities or follow the revised schedule.
 This behaviour can be an attempt to regain a sense of control or maintain a sense of familiarity and predictability.

 Physical Discomfort or Pain